 The Troilus Gold property was acquired in various transactions.
 The first consisted of the acquisition from First Quantum of 81 mineral claims and one surveyed mining lease that collectively covered approximately 4,700 hectares and included the former Troilus Mine.
-The second transaction consisted of the acquisition from Emgold Mining Corporation ("Emgold") of 209 mineral claims that covers approximately 11,300 hectares (see November 28, 2018 press release entitled "Troilus Gold Corp. to Triple Land Position With Acquisition of Troilus North Project From Emgold Mining Corporation" as well as a December 5, 2018 press release entitled "Troilus Gold Corp.
-Completes Acquisition of Troilus North Project from Emgold Mining Corporation").
+The second transaction consisted of the acquisition from Emgold Mining Corporation ("Emgold") of 209 mineral claims that covers approximately 11,300 hectares.
 The next transaction consisted of the acquisition of 3 mining claims from O3 Mining Inc. ("O3") that fall within the boundaries of the northern block of the Troilus Gold property and cover approximately 160 hectares.
-During Q3-2020, the Company acquired 627 claims from O3 representing approximately 33,000 hectares.
-In Q4-2020, the Company acquired 91 claims from Globex Mining

-Enterprises Inc. ("Globex") and 21 claims from Canadian Mining House ("CMH").
-In addition, the Company staked 956 claims covering an area of approximately 52,000 hectares.
+The Company had also acquired 627 claims from O3 representing approximately 33,000 hectares.
+The Company had acquired 91 claims from Globex Mining Enterprises Inc. ("Globex") and 21 claims from Canadian Mining House ("CMH").
+In addition, the Company had staked 956 claims covering an area of approximately 52,000 hectares.